 Sibenik (Days 4, 5, 6 and 7)

 After 3 days exploring Split and the surrounding areas, it’s time to move along the coast of Croatia to Sibenik.
 Depending on your preference you can drive directly to Sibenik, or take the longer route and visit Trogir – a pleasant Old Town not too far from Split.
 Trogir is a UNESCO World Heritage Site, and is a lovely spot to visit on your trip.
+If you decided against renting a car, we recommend travelling around Croatia by coach.
+Click here to book coaches between Split and Sibenik and many other spots in Croatia!

 There’s plenty to see once you arrive in Sibenik, so make sure not to arrive too late or you’ll have to miss some bits out!
 The city has a wonderful Old Town to explore, filled with cobblestone streets and brilliant architecture.
 Particularly impressive is St James’ Cathedral, and its dome can be seen towering above surrounding buildings from viewpoints across the city.
 The Sibenik Cathedral is considered the architectural masterpiece of the Dalmatian coast, and as such is a UNESCO World Heritage site.
 If you wish to go inside the Cathedral of Saint James then there is a 25 Kuna entrance fee.